Designations Congruent with Things: Chapter 17

 Geiszler’s back is starting to arch.

 “—hold this here, hold it.
-Do you understand what I am saying to you?”
+Do you understand what I’m saying to you?”

 “What?”
 Newt slurs, coughing, his brain snapping into a mode where it’s paying attention to visual input.

-Hermann is blocking the minimal light and everything is blurred.
+Hermann blocks the minimal light.
+Everything is blurred.

 Newt is encased in hardening glue.